 A healthy race series will have classes that show proportional growth at each level.
 When we see lower classes growing exponentially, with higher classes stagnating or shrinking, it’s an indication that the race series is in need of enforcement of policies put in place to maintain balance.

-Congratulations to the following riders who have been promoted!
+Congratulations to the following riders who have been promoted for the 2022 season!

 Junior Class to move up to Intermediate B